Museum of Flight Programs

 The Museum's mission focuses on education, with an emphasis on science, technology, engineering and math (STEM) as well as the humanities.
 Participants are served through the Museum's on-site and outreach education initiatives-including our ACE summer camp, Aviation and Challenger Learning Centers and distance learning programs.
 The Museum is dedicated to serving learners of all ages with programs that meet the needs of all audiences across the state, the country and the world.

 Library and Archive

 A world-class museum requires an equally world-class library and archive.
 The Museum of Flight's aerospace library and archives are the largest on the West Coast of the United States.
 Each year teachers, researchers, authors and film-makers visit the Museum in search of original source material to further the collective knowledge and understanding of flight.
 In 2014, more than 2,400 researchers were served through the library and archive collections.

 Exhibits & Programs

 More than 150 historic air and space craft are at the heart of the exhibits and programs that educate and entertain visitors.
 The Museum hosts more than 50 public programs each year, including lectures, aircraft fly-ins, and films.
 In addition to the many permanent exhibits, the Museum provides several temporary exhibits each year on a wide range of subjects.
-Our educational programs, library and exhibits work together to bring the history of aviation to life, honoring its past and inspiring future generations.
+Our educational programs, library and exhibits work together to bring the history and science of flight to life, honoring its past and inspiring future generations.

 Recent Successes and Current Challenges